th-chau/jekyll-now/_posts/2018-01-19-Market-Socialism.md

 published: true
 ---

 Market socialism has always been a topic that fascinated me.
-Even if socialism is a good idea in itself, as Cohen argued in his camping trip, the failures of the command and control structure were more than apparant given the experience in 20c.
+Even if socialism is a good idea in itself like Cohen's camping trip, the twentieth century taught us important lessons in implementing command and control economies.

 Below is the tutorial essay that I have written for the topic.
 Feedback and criticism will be much welcomed.